Personal Identity and Uploading Mark

 similar plays or are we reading the same play?
 The former sounds perverse to

-“exact similarity” is all the identity we may want in certain cases (such as
+similarity” is all the identity we may want in certain cases (such as the

-Indeed, we could solve every paradox – a set of statements that are
+we could solve every paradox – a set of statements that are individually

-individually equally plausible, but mutually inconsistent – by assigning a
+equally plausible, but mutually inconsistent – by assigning a number to each

-types and tokens.
+tokens.
 He argues that it is the type that matters, not the token.
-As
+As noted

-noted above, I disagree: both type and token are important.
-15. A
+above, I disagree: both type and token are important.

-reject radical enhancement.
-Cambridge, MA: MIT Press. —.
+reject radical enhancement. —.
 2011.
 Ray Kurzweil and uploading: Just say no!
 Journal of Evolution and Technology 22(1):

 R.,and J. Barresi.
 2003.
 Personal